Kitchen Princess: Reception

 Kitchen Princess won the Kodansha Manga Award for children's manga in 2006.
 The series has received a range of reviews, from positive to lukewarm.
 Publishers Weekly enjoyed that Najika was not given a magical power and had to keep improving her cooking skills.
 Although the reviewer for School Library Journal described the series as "a perfectly ordinary romance manga," he praised Nunzio Defilippis and Christina Weir's adaptation of the manga.
 Deb Aoki of About.com listed the manga as one of the best shōjo series.
 Jason Thompson rated the series 3.5 out of 4 stars, describing it as "[a] quick, delightful read."
 Another reviewer for Publishers Weekly, Johanna Draper Carlsen, wrote that she found the manga reminiscent of the romantic comedy film Simply Irresistible (1999) and that the manga contained conventional shōjo aspects.
 In a later review of the second volume, she described the series as "entertaining enough, but it’s fluffy and forgettable (like so many of the mousse items and drinks Najika makes).
 The volumes already feel familiar, even as I’m reading them for the first time."
 Mania Entertainment's Sakura Eries expressed her lukewarm feelings towards the first volume, writing that the reader's suspension of disbelief was vital to enjoying the manga.
-She disliked the two-dimensional characterization and Ando's illustrations of the characters, although she felt that the food was well-drawn.
+She disliked the two-dimensional characterization and Ando's illustrations of the characters, but felt that the food was well-drawn.
 Comparing the series to others in the cooking genre, she wrote that it differed in that "cooking is Najika's expression of self and her means of creating relationships and drawing others to common ground (like the estranged Kitazawa Brothers)."
-In follow-up reviews of the second and third volumes, she remained lukewarm to the series; she praised Kobayashi's portrayal of Akane's eating disorder, though she disliked how Najika's quest to find her flan prince seemed to become more of a side-plot.
+In follow-up reviews of the second and third volumes, she remained lukewarm to the series; she praised Kobayashi's portrayal of Akane's eating disorder but disliked how Najika's quest to find her flan prince seemed to become more of a side-plot.
 Carlo Santos of Anime News Network praised Najika as a likeable protagonist and the characterizations as believable.
 He enjoyed the plot and recipes, although he wrote that the character designs lacked creativity, and criticized the plot clichés and the antagonists' weak characterization.
 He had mixed feelings about the fourth volume's emphasis on conventional shōjo romance and plot twists at the cost of its cooking aspect.
 He found the artwork conventional, though able to convey emotion.
 He wrote that the fifth volume finally balanced the romance and cooking elements, although he disliked the inclusion of a side story, preferring another chapter instead.
 In his review of the seventh volume, he concluded: "this series takes the hoariest elements of the romance/drama/cooking genres and still manages to come up with something greater than the sum of its parts."